UMd. flights improve air quality, greenhouse gas record

 The scientists gather data to understand how things are happening now, and then use that to predict how things are likely to go in the future.

-Tad Aburn, director of the Maryland Department of the Environment's Air and Radiation Administration, said over the years, through RAMMPP's modeling and research, the agency has been able to design programs to reduce ground-based ozone and the cocktail of chemicals that create it.
+Tad Aburn, director of the MDE's Air and Radiation Administration, said over the years, through RAMMPP's modeling and research, the agency has been able to design programs to reduce ground-based ozone and the cocktail of chemicals that create it.

 Despite the team’s efforts, Maryland has been in violation of the EPA standard for ground-based ozone, largely because while air quality is slowly improving, the federal agency has lowered the standards.